raehik/dotfiles/home/necessary-packages.md

 xf86-video-nouveau  : Depends on your chipset/graphics card
 i3-wm               : Window manager of choice
 i3status            : Nice status bar for i3
-rxvt-unicode        : Terminal emulator of choice firefox             : Pretty much no other choice for a decent browser (web fonts? defo need some...)
+dmenu               : Necessary for launching apps in i3 rxvt-unicode        : Terminal emulator of choice firefox             : Pretty much no other choice for a decent browser (web fonts? defo need some...)